czi-ai/cryolens/README.md

 Pre-trained model weights are automatically downloaded when using named versions of cryolens models.
 Currently this includes:

 - `v001`, the first publicly available set of cryolens weights

+When testing out CryoLens on new datasets, we suggest finetuning the model.

 ## Documentation